-Failover groups provide access to disaster recovery (DR) operations for a group of virtual machines (VMs), based on replication to a DR site (also called destination site or secondary site).
+Failover groups provide access to Auto Recovery operations for a group of virtual machines (VMs), based on replication to a destination site (secondary site).

 Supported Recovery Targets